AlibabaCloudDocs/bi/intl.en-US/User Guide/Create dashboards/Create charts/Create charts in a dashboard.md

 # Create charts in a dashboard {#concept_x2d_lsy_5db .concept}

-We recommend that you read [Dashboard overview](intl.en-US/User Guide/Create dashboards/Dashboard overview.md#) and [EN-US\_TP\_9111.md\#](intl.en-US/User Guide/Create dashboards/Dashboard basic operations/Basic dashboard operations.md#) to prepare for this topic.
+We recommend that you read [Dashboard overview](intl.en-US/User Guide/Create dashboards/Dashboard overview.md#) and [Basic dashboard operations](intl.en-US/User Guide/Create dashboards/Dashboard basic operations/Basic dashboard operations.md#) to prepare for this topic.
 In this topic, you will learn how to create charts on the dashboard.

 You must create and edit a dataset before creating a chart.
 For example, you must switch the dimension field type to Location.

 For more information about how to create and edit a dataset, see [Create a dataset](intl.en-US/User Guide/Data modeling/Dataset management/Create a dataset.md#).

-For more information about how to switch the dimension field type, see [EN-US\_TP\_9077.md\#](intl.en-US/Quick Start/Create a report/Example: Create dashboards.md#).
+For more information about how to switch the dimension field type, see [EN-US\_TP\_9077.md\#](intl.en-US/Quick Start/Create a report/Create dashboards.md#).

 ## Line charts {#section_ibb_4sy_5db .section}